Arcovia City: Arco de Emperador

-The Arco de Emperador is a 23 m high Neoclassical monument arch that serves as the iconic landmark of the Arcovia City township.
+The Arco de Emperador is a 23 m high neoclassical monument arch that serves as the iconic landmark of the Arcovia City township.
 It is the Philippines' tallest monument and one of the first triumphal arches in the country that was completed in February 2019.
 The archway was designed by Spanish sculptor Ginés Serrán-Pagán in 2013 who started work on the bronze sculptures in 2015.
 It was patterned after the Arco de la Victoria in Madrid, Spain.

 The iconic landmark takes its name from both the sister company of the developer, Emperador brandy, and the Spanish and Filipino word for "emperor."
 It stands on a traffic circle in the middle of the township and consists of bronze sculptures of a fictitious Filipino emperador on a chariot drawn by three horses perched on top of the archway.
 The chariot is flanked by two bronze lions and two 24-karat gold angels blowing trumpets.
 The sculptural group forms a pyramid composition and is said to symbolize power, strength, passion and self-made success of ordinary Filipinos.

-Arco de Emperador also has waterfall and fountain features and is surrounded by a landscaped plaza with benches.
+Arco de Emperador is surrounded by a landscaped plaza with water features and benches.
 A museum is also planned for the basement of the archway.